theodorhansson/CHAMPS/docs/measurements/IPV.md

 # Optional arguments
 Rollover_threshold = 0  # Stops measurement when power < rollover_threshold * maxpower
-Rollover_min = 0        # Doesn't do rollover check on power values lower than this Plot_interval = 20      # Update plot every nth measurement
+Rollover_min = 0        # Doesn't do rollover check on power values lower than this Offset_background = 10  # Number of times to measure background and offset
+Plot_interval = 20      # Update plot every nth measurement
 Keep_plot = 0           # To keep plot after measurement is done
 Verbose_printing = 0    # Flag for printing